 Long-Term Flexibility

-Positive cash flow provides options—whether reinvesting, reducing debt, or diversifying into other asset classes.
+Positive cash flow provides options, whether reinvesting, reducing debt, or diversifying into other asset classes.

 The difference between owning one or two properties and building a scalable portfolio is not income; it is strategy.

-A well-designed property investment strategy considers:• Short, medium, and long-term goals
+A well-designed property investment strategy considers:

-• Risk tolerance and financial position
+- Risk tolerance and financial position

-• Asset selection criteria
+- Asset selection criteria

-• Market timing and sequencing
+- Market timing and sequencing

 Without this framework, investors often make isolated decisions that do not contribute to a cohesive outcome.

-Why Time in the Market is Important.
+Why Is Time in the Market Important?

 Wealth through property is rarely built overnight.
 It is the result of consistent, strategic action over time.